.

 If you or a loved one have experienced a delay in diagnosis and treatment of breast cancer, which has led to a worsening of the condition, or has proved fatal, please get in touch with us here at Lanyon Bowdler to find out how we can help you to seek justice.

-We have offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry, and Telford, so are able to act for clients all over Shropshire, Herefordshire, Mid and North Wales and across the Midlands (including Wolverhampton & Birmingham).
-As a leading full-service law firm, we can represent you wherever you live in England or Wales.
+We have offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry, and Telford, so are able to act for clients throughout Shropshire, Herefordshire, Mid and North Wales.
+Our specialists regularly act for families across the Midlands, and our reputation makes us the leading Breast Cancer Negligence Solicitors for Birmingham, Wolverhampton, and Worcester.
+As a leading full-service law firm in Wales with some of the UK’s most experienced medical negligence lawyers, we can represent you wherever you live in England or Wales.

 "*" indicates required fields